yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 en:  >   A Haskell class has a lot of similarities with Java interfaces.
 fr:  >   Un meilleur mot aurait été `typeClass`, ce qui signifierait un ensemble de types.
 en:  >   A better word would have been `typeclass`, since that means a set of types.
-fr:  >   Pour qu'un type appartiennent à une classe, toutes les fonctions de cette classe doivent être fournies pour ce type.
+fr:  >   Pour qu'un type appartienne à une classe, toutes les fonctions de cette classe doivent être fournies pour ce type.
 en:  >   For a type to belong to a class, all functions of the class must be provided for this type.
 fr:  > - Dans cet exemple particulier de classe de type, le type `m` doit être un type qui prend un argument.
 en:  > - In this particular example of type class, the type `m` must be a type that takes an argument.